 Wood Badge l for The Canadian Path is applicable to all Sections; Beavers, Cubs, Scouts, Venturers and Rovers.
 Section Scouters who have completed Wood Badge l for The Canadian Path are able to move from Volunteering with one Section freely without being guided to pursue continued eLearning.

-If a Section Scouter who is seeking to change the Section they Volunteer for has completed a Section specific Wood Badge (e.g. Wood Badge l Pack), and would like to change the Section they Volunteer with (e.g. Pack to Troop), to prepare for the change, the eLearning that aids Scouter Development is Wood Badge l for The Canadian Path.
+If a Section Scouter who is seeking to change the Section they Volunteer for has completed a Section specific Wood Badge they can continue with that section as the section specific Wood Badge makes them compliant (e.g. Wood Badge l Pack).
+If they would like to change the Section they Volunteer with (e.g. Pack to Troop), to prepare for the change, the eLearning that aids Scouter Development is Wood Badge l for The Canadian Path.

 Wood Badge II focuses on the practical application of the concepts learned in Wood Badge I. It introduces basic outdoor and Volunteer-support skills.